rgnewsroom/coveritlive/README.md

 #### Social media automation

 Click on the “Social Automate” icon (on the upper-right side) and add in `rgsports/lists/football-updates`.
-This will bring everyone in the [@rgsports](https://twitter.com/rgsports/) [“Football updates” list](https://twitter.com/rgsports/lists/football-updates) into the “SmartStream” center column:
+This will bring everyone in the [@rgsports](https://twitter.com/rgsports/) [“Football updates” list](https://twitter.com/rgsports/lists/football-updates) into the “SmartStream” center column when the event is open:

 ![social](https://cloud.githubusercontent.com/assets/4853944/4328758/2b3753e4-3f8b-11e4-94f6-ebc72351e4b7.gif)

 Optionally, add other individuals (or lists) that pertain to this game.

+If you would like to automate the process a bit more you can turn Moderation off for certain people.
+This will automatically publish the selected individuals instead of just adding them to the SmartStream for moderation.
+It's often alright to add:

+* @rgduckfootball
+* @stevemims_rg
+* @rgsports
+* Photogs on the field

+Be wary of responses they may tweet to individuals that would look out of place when published.

 #### Add scoreboard widget